 b) A jurisdiction that has not made sufficient progress in addressing the deficiencies or has not committed to an action plan developed with the Financial Action Task Force to address the deficiencies

 Following were the compliances for mergers and acquisitions in India under the Companies Act, 2013.
-In case of any query, please feel free to contact the ASC Group.
+In case of any queries, please feel free to contact the ASC Group.